The Annihilating-Ideal Graph of Commutative Rings I

+{\bf Proof.} Let $R$ be an Artinian ring.
+Then each maximal ideal has a nonzero annihilator (since each is also a minimal prime, and a minimal prime in a Noetherian ring always has a nonzero annihilator).
+Thus every nonzero proper ideal $I$ of $R$ is a vertex of ${\Bbb{AG}}(R)$. $\square$\\

-The following result shows that the set of all rings for which the annihilating-ideal graphs are finite coincides with the set of all (Artinian) rings with finite proper ideals.
+The following result shows that the set of all rings for which the annihilating-ideal graphs are finite coincides with the set of all (Artinian) rings with only finitely many proper ideals.
 Moreover, for a ring $R$, the graph ${\Bbb{AG}}(R)$ has $n$ vertices $(n\geq 1)$ if and only if $R$ has only $n$ nonzero proper ideals.\\